-After an out of memory perm gen event, there will usually be a heap dump in the catalina.out log.
+A heap dump will occur after an JVM runs out of memory.
+There will be a heap dump event in the catalina.out log.

 Dumping heap to /path/to/java_pid12345.hprof ...